 Bio

-I have written for publications including The Guardian, Pitchfork, The Bristol Magazine, The Bath Chronicle, Literary Hub, Venue, Folio, Songwriter Magazine, The Spark, The Western Daily Press, We Are Family Magazine, The Bristol Evening Post, B24/7 and The Quietus.
-I have been profiled in The Guardian, The Sunday Times and GT, and has featured on BBC One (The Big Questions), C4 (Come Dine With Me) and on many local and national radio & TV programmes.
+He has written for publications including The Guardian, Pitchfork, Record Collector, The Quietus, The Bath Chronicle, The Bristol Magazine, The Bristol Evening Post, Literary Hub, The Pink Paper, Songwriter Magazine, The Spark, Venue, We Are Family Magazine, The Western Daily Press, and many others.
+He has been profiled in The Guardian, The Sunday Times and GT, and has featured on BBC One, Channel 4, and on many local and national radio and television programmes.
+In June 2024 he was commissioned to write for musician Sam Smith’s charity website The Pink House.

 Specialist areas